Anisotropic spin fluctuations in the triangular Kondo lattice compound CePtAl$_4$Ge$_2$ probed by site-selective $^{27}$Al NMR: Results and discussions

 Having established the site assignments of the two inequivalent Al sites, the temperature dependence of the Knight shifts $K_a$ and $K_c$ for Al(1) and Al(2) is obtained, as shown in Fig.~\ref{fig:KT_Kchi}(a).
 For the Al(1) site, $K_a$ is positive and $K_c$ is negative, whereas the signs are reversed for the Al(2) site.
 In all cases, the magnitude of the Knight shift increases monotonically upon cooling, following a Curie–Weiss-like behavior.
 This indicates that the Knight shifts primarily reflect the $4f$ spin susceptibility of Ce, with distinct hyperfine couplings at each site.
 Bulk magnetic susceptibility measurements \cite{Shin2018Synthesis-and-c} also reveal pronounced anisotropy, with $\chi_{ab} > \chi_c$, and show Curie–Weiss behavior down to $T_{\rm N}$ for $\chi_{ab}$, and above $\sim$275~K for $\chi_c$.
 The effective moment is estimated as 2.5~$\mu_{\rm B}$ in the high temperature range, close to that of a free Ce$^{3+}$ ion.
 The Weiss temperatures ($\theta_{\rm W}$) estimated from Curie–Weiss fits in the high temperature range are $-102$~K for $ H\parallel c$ and $38$~K for $ H\parallel a$.
 The large magnitude of the Weiss temperature, relative to the N\'eel temperature, suggests the presence of strong magnetic frustration.

-To derive the hyperfine interactions, standard $K$–$\chi$ plots are constructed using bulk magnetic susceptibility data and the Knight shift values for both crystallographic directions, as shown in Fig.\ref{fig:KT_Kchi}(b).
+To derive the hyperfine interactions, standard $K$–$\chi$ plots are constructed using bulk magnetic susceptibility data and the Knight shift values for both crystallographic directions, as shown in Fig.~\ref{fig:KT_Kchi}(b).
 For each Al site, linear relations are observed between the Knight shift and magnetic susceptibility, with the lines extrapolating to the origin.
-This confirms that the Knight shifts arise from transferred hyperfine fields induced by the localized Ce moments.
-The slopes of these $K$–$\chi$ plots yield the transferred hyperfine coupling constants $A_i$ along the $i$-axis ($i = a, c$), summarized in Table\ref{tab:NQR_hyperfine}.
+The temperature-independent susceptibility is $\chi_0\approx0$ \cite{Shin2018Synthesis-and-c}, reflecting a near cancellation among Van Vleck paramagnetism, conduction-electron Pauli paramagnetism, a possible interband orbital contribution, Landau diamagnetism of the conduction electrons, and core-electron diamagnetism.
+The intercept $K_0$ in the $K$–$\chi$ plot collects the $T$-independent local contributions at the Al nucleus, namely a transferred Van Vleck term from the $4f$ ions together with conduction-electron Pauli and orbital terms at the ligand site.
+The finding $K_0\approx0$ at $\chi=\chi_0\approx0$ in Fig.~\ref{fig:KT_Kchi}(b) indicates that these nonspin terms are negligible at the Al sites; consequently, the Al Knight shift can be regarded as arising almost entirely from the $4f$-moment contribution transferred via the hyperfine coupling.
+The slopes of these $K$–$\chi$ plots yield the transferred hyperfine coupling constants $A_i$ along the $i$-axis ($i = a, c$), summarized in Table~\ref{tab:NQR_hyperfine}.
 These values capture the anisotropic coupling between the Ce $4f$ electrons and the nuclear spins at the two distinct Al sites.